 (1) Is at low risk of seizures and that special precautions are not needed; or

-(2) Only needs to wear an approved life jacket while swimming and additional special precautions are not needed.
+(2) Only needs to wear a Coast Guard approved life jacket while swimming and additional special precautions are not needed.

 (d) A lifeguard who is supervising the area where the children are swimming may be counted in the child/adult ratio; however, one caregiver must always be present and the lifeguard may not be the only person counted in the child/adult ratio.

+(e) A Coast Guard approved life jacket must be worn when children are participating in swimming activities in other bodies of water such as ponds, rivers, lakes and oceans.

-(e) The ratios in subsection (a) of this sectiondo not include children over the age of 12 years old who are competent swimmers.However, you must still comply with the child/caregiver ratios required in §749.2563 of this title (relating to How do I determine child/caregiver ratio for a foster group home?).
+(f) The ratios in subsection (a) of this section:

+(1) do not include children over the age of 12 years old who are competent swimmers.

+(2) are not required when children are participating in water activities such as sprinkler play or splash pad/wading pool, as long as the standing water is less than two feet.

 TITLE 26 HEALTH AND HUMAN SERVICES